flutter/website/src/content/ui/adaptive-responsive/large-screens.md

 devices support multi-window mode, which can cause your app to be rendered in a space smaller than the physical size of the display.
-Also, Flutter apps can run on web and desktop, which might be sized in many ways. <strong>For this reason, use `MediaQuery` to get the app window size rather than the physical device size.</strong>
+Also, Flutter apps can run on web and desktop, which might be sized in many ways.
+**For this reason, use `MediaQuery` to get the app window size rather than the physical device size.**
 :::

 ### Other solutions

-Another way to approach to this situations is to use the `maxWidth` property of `BoxConstraints`.
+Another way to approach these situations is to use the `maxWidth` property of `BoxConstraints`.
 This involves the following: